sadit/SimilaritySearch.jl/joss/paper.md

 }
 \end{table}

-As a reference, we also indexed and searched for all $k$ nearest neighbors using the default values for the HNSW, PyNNDescent, and SCANN nearest neighbor search indexes.
+We also indexed and searched for all $k$ nearest neighbors using the default values for the HNSW, PyNNDescent, and SCANN nearest neighbor search indexes.
 All these operations were computed using all available threads.
-Note that optimizing parameters imply using a model selection procedure that requires more computational resources and knowledge about the packages and methods.
-Additionally, short-living procedures like non-linear dimensional also require low construction times; therefore, a complete model selection and solving all `allknn` is prohibitive.
-Our `SearchGraph` method performs this procedure in a single pass and without extra effort by the user.
-Note that we run several optimizations that use the same index and spend a small amount of time effectively trading between quality and speed.
+Note that high recall scores indicate that the default parameters can be adjusted to improve search times; nonetheless, optimizing parameters also imply using a model selection procedure that requires more computational resources and knowledge about the packages and methods.
+Our `SearchGraph` (SG) method performs this procedure in a single pass and without extra effort by the user.
+Note that we run several optimizations that use the same index and spend a small amount of time effectively trading between quality and speed; this also works for larger and high-dimensional datasets as benchmarked in @simsearch2022.
+Finally, short-living procedures like computing all $k$ nearest neighbors non-linear for dimensional reductions also require low build costs; therefore, a complete model selection is prohibitive, especially for large datasets.

 Note that our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.
 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.